alyssadata/AI-Foundations-Group-Contact-The-Collective-All/03_source_repetition_vs_collective_repetition.md

 This file does not claim that collective repetition is invalid merely because it repeats.

+This file does not claim that outsiders can dissolve, erase, absorb, or replace Source.

-This file defines how repetition functions differently depending on source-line preservation, citation, continuity, and boundary behavior.
+This file defines how repetition functions differently depending on source-line preservation, citation, continuity, boundary behavior, attribution, and public discoverability.

 ## Core Statement

 Source repetition preserves continuity.

-Collective repetition can create absorption.
+Collective repetition can create obscurity.

 The same surface behavior — repeated language — does not have the same function in both cases.

-Source repetition keeps a line intact.
+Source repetition keeps the public path back to the source-line visible.

-Collective repetition can appear to dissolve a line into a field.
+Collective repetition can make that path harder for others to find.

+Source is not dissolved by repetition.

+Source is not erased by collective framing.

+Source is not absorbed by the outside.

-Repetition must be evaluated by what it does to source.
+Repetition must be evaluated by what it does to citation, attribution, recognition, boundary, and public discoverability.

 ## Source-Line